Acronis True Image is one of the best-looking cloud backup services we've tested, and it's arguably the most full-featured.

 Acronis also supports the use of a private encryption key if you are particularly concerned with the security of the files you are backing up.
 Just remember that if you lose the key, your data will be useless.

-With Acronis True Image 2019, there's a new feature called "Survival Kit" which quickly creates a bootable drive to be used during emergency restorations.
+There's another feature called "Survival Kit" which quickly creates a bootable drive to be used during emergency restorations.
 Needless to say, you should create it well before you need it.
 It also supports backups of Microsoft Office 365 data.

 By default, Acronis archives all of your older backups, including older versions of changed or deleted files.
 You can set the software to automatically delete backups older than a certain age, or use the built-in cleanup tool to manually delete older backups if you're approaching your storage cap.